jbcodeforce/big-data-tenant-analytics/docs/index.md

-# Big Data SaaS management
+# Big Data SaaS Management Demonstration

 As an ISV delivering Big Data platform for their on-premises customers, AnyCompany wants to move to a SaaS model.
 They designed a new architecture with multi-tenant support.
 They selected a bridge pattern to support their different customer's requirements: